 There are several ways to safely access municipal services, including the drop box available outside the Administration Office.
 We encourage you to continue to use contactless options.
 For example, online or telephone banking, pre-authorized payments, and a cheque by mail or drop box are alternatives to paying a bill in person.

 Read our latest media release for details.

 The following municipal facilities are currently closed to the public:

-- Coldwater and District Community Centre
+- Coldwater and District Community Centre (reopening on November 30)

 - Lake St. George Community Centre